iceener/brain.overment.com/docs/Core/Process.md

 # My Process

-My everyday activities are based on a process I've created for myself.
-To make it better each day and what's more important, to make it effective, I'm constantly questioning, modyfing and improving it.
-It probably **will not work for you**, but you will certainly find plenty of inspiration and resources, which may help you build your own.
+My daily activities are based on a process I've crafted for myself.
+To enhance it daily and, more importantly, to ensure its effectiveness, I continuously question, modify, and improve it.
+It likely **won't work for you**, but you'll find plenty of inspiration and resources to help you build your own.

 > *Everyone is constantly telling you what is good for you.
 They don't want you to look for your own answers.
 They want you to believe in theirs.* ~ Dan Millman